dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 *Measure* the height of your hanger mount and mark the low side.
 Next and add an inch to the amount and mark that amount on the high on one side.
 Draw a *Chalk Line* between the two marks for your hanger mount guide.
 Measure in 2 inches from either side for your first mounts.
 Mark your center at 9' 6 1/2".
 Then mark every 2' 3 3/4" until you have all 9 marks.
 Install your *Hanger Mounts* using your *Battery Powered Driver* and *1" Sheet Metal Screws*.

+Place your *Gutter* on the hanger mounts and move one side so it's about 1/2" past the end of the roof.
+Mark the opposite side at the same location and take it back down.
+Cut off the excess using the *Shears Attachment Accessory* attached to your *Battery Powered Driver*.

+Flip the gutter over and rest your outlet a few inches back from the end of your gutter.
+Using a pencil trace the edge of the outlet.
+Draw a smaller circle on the inside of the trace to compensate for the outlet lip.
+Drill a large hole in the center of the marked circle and cut in a spiral motion working towards the inner mark.
+Confirm the cut by sitting the outlet inside the  hole.
+Attach the outlet to the gutter by drilling holes against the edge of the outlet and through the gutter using a *1/8" Drill Bit*.
+Then insert *Pop Rivets* into the holes and pop them to secure the outlet to the gutter.

+Place the gutter onto the mounts and secure it using *Hanger Mount Clips*.

+## Gutter Supplies

+---

 2 Half round b style outlets